nationalarchives/tdr-consignment-api/README.md

 `Could not resolve substitution to a value: ${DB_PORT}`

+#### Removing tests

+If an API test is removed because it is no longer needed, you will need to modify the list of required status checks on Github.
+These can be found in "Settings > Branches" under the `master` branch.
+The branch status checks are run when a pull request is raised and while get stuck if it tries to run a check on a test that is no longer present.
+You can remove the test at this point and the checks will carry on to completion.

 ### Graphql Schema

 We are now storing the current Graphql schema in the `schema.graphql` file in the root of the project.
 If you make changes to the API which cause a schema change, you will need to update this file with the contents of the newly generated schema, otherwise the test build will fail.